DamianGillessen1989/personal-portfolio-dg/README.md

 - [**Git**](https://git-scm.com/) - Manages version control, with Gitpod terminal facilitating commits and pushes.
 - [**Visual Studio Code**](https://code.visualstudio.com/) - Served as the primary development environment.
 - [**Balsamiq**](https://balsamiq.cloud/) - Used for creating wireframes to plan project layout and design.
+- [Responsive Viewer](https://responsiveviewer.org/) - Used for testing across devices and browsers.
+- [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - Used to test accessibility of the site.

 ### Optimization and Quality Assurance

 - [**Grammarly**](https://app.grammarly.com/) - Employed to rectify grammar errors across the project, ensuring polished content.
 - [**w3 Validator**](https://validator.w3.org/#validate_by_input) - Used to verify the HTML of the site pages and CSS styling code.
 - [**Chrome DevTools & Lighthouse**](https://developer.chrome.com/docs/lighthouse/overview) - Used to check the performance rating of the site.
+- [Google PageSpeed](https://pagespeed.web.dev/) - Used to analyse and improve the performance of the site.

 ### Acknowledgements